Dancing all over your face

 1. Cain Rose Up (Scream Bloody Murder) 2.
 Fragile Earth 3.
 Energentic Discontent 4.
 Gateway 5.
 Final Solution 6.
 The Brainchild 7.
 La Flamme's Theory 8.
 Dick 9.
 Knee Deep In Blood 10.
 Suiciety

-Realm's Suiciety is something of a tough call, with a lot more consistent and even appealing sound than on the band's debut release but still with a notably more technical approach than on your average thrash metal album.
-While the band's progressive tendencies are better controlled than on Endless War, the intricate riffs and arrangements still don't make it too easy to initially get into the music.
-The vocals remain very high-pitched but sound now smoother than on the debut release, and therefore they do not appear as distractive anymore.
-As a result, the music flows surprisingly smoothly even though it takes time to learn to fully appreciate it due to its apparent complexity.
-Some tracks have almost futuristic touches on them, which sort of adds to the occasional spaced-out feel of this album.
-As a whole, Suiciety is quite a stylish effort, sometimes a bit too tedious or complex for its own good, but eventually a release worth some interest.
+The atmosphere of Suiciety is a lot more consistent than on Realm's previous release, but the approach is still notably more technical than on your average thrash metal album.
+While the band's progressive aspirations are better controlled than on Endless War, the intricate riffs and arrangements don't make it too easy to get into this music.
+The vocals now sound smoother than on Endless War and therefore appear less distractive.
+Some tracks have almost futuristic touches, which sort of adds to the occasional spaced-out feel of this thing.
+As a whole, Suiciety is a stylish effort - sometimes maybe a bit too contrived for its own good, but eventually a release worth interest.

 RE-ANIMATOR - Deny Reality